MuhammadDanyalRehmanOfficial/Task-Management/README.md

-Certainly!
-Below is a template for a `README.md` file that you can use for your project.
-Make sure to replace the placeholder information with your actual project details.

 # Task Management App

 A comprehensive task management app built with Flutter and Firebase Firestore, allowing users to efficiently organize, create, edit, and delete tasks with role-based access control.